 Cash-generating units are those assets held with the primary objective of generating a commercial return.
 An asset generates a commercial return when it is deployed in a manner consistent with that adopted by a profit-oriented entity.
 Holding an asset to generate a "commercial return" indicates that an entity intends to generate positive cash inflows from the asset (or from part of the cash-generating unit of which the asset is a part) and earn a commercial return that reflects the risk involved in holding the asset.
 When the cost model is adopted, fair value is determined in accordance with the rules indicated for measurement after recognition.
 Costs to sell are the costs directly attributable to the disposal of the asset (for example agents fees, legal costs), excluding finance costs and income tax expenses.
-The value in use is determined by estimating the future cash inflows and outflows from the assets at the end of its useful life, including factors to reflect risk in the respective cash-flows and the time value of money.
+The value in use is determined by estimating the future cash inflows and outflows from the continuing use of the asset and net cash flows to be received or (paid) for the disposal of the assets at the end of its useful life, including factors to reflect risk in the respective cash-flows and the time value of money.